freenet/freenet-core/README.md

 Freenet is implemented in Rust and will be available across all major operating systems, desktop and mobile.

+## What is Locutus?

+Locutus was the working title used for this successor to the original Freenet, in March 2023 it was renamed to "Freenet" or "Freenet 2023", this repository was renamed from `locutus` to `freenet-core` in September 2023.

 ## Stay up to date

 [![Twitter Follow](https://img.shields.io/twitter/follow/freenetorg?color=%2300EE00&logo=twitter&style=plastic)](https://twitter.com/FreenetOrg)